Software AG: History

-In March 2013, Software AG invested in Berlin-based company metaquark, which is specialized in mobile software.
-The aim is to jointly develop the webMethods Mobile Suite.

-In April 2013, Software AG bought the US cloud platform provider LongJump.
-The platform as a service offers modules and templates for building and running business applications in the public or private cloud settings.
+In March 2013, SAG invested in Berlin-based company metaquark, which is specialized in mobile software – the aim is to jointly develop the webMethods Mobile Suite.
+In April, Software AG bought the US cloud platform provider LongJump, which offers modules and templates for building and running business applications in the public or private cloud settings.

-On June 13, 2013, Software AG acquired alfabet AG.
-Alfabet is a software provider of enterprise architecture and IT portfolio management.

-On June 13, 2013 Software AG announced purchased the Apama Complex Event Processing platform of Progress Software.
-The platform provides an environment for the design and operation of CEP applications providing tools and graphical analysis and test capabilities for analysts, developers and administrators.
+On June 13, 2013, it acquired alfabet AG, a software provider of enterprise architecture and IT portfolio management.
+Then SAG announced purchased the Apama Complex Event Processing platform of Progress Software; the platform provides an environment for the design and operation of CEP applications providing tools and graphical analysis and test capabilities for analysts, developers and administrators.

-Software AG acquired JackBe in August 2013 to serve as the foundation for its Intelligent Business Operations Platform, which provides analytics and decision management for real-time applications.

-In December 2013, Software AG invested in big data analytics company Datameer, which offers self-service Big Data Analytics and "to follow cutting edge technology trends".
+In August 2013, Software AG acquired JackBe to serve as the foundation for its Intelligent Business Operations Platform, which provides analytics and decision management for real-time applications.
+In December, Software AG invested in big data analytics company Datameer, which offers self-service Big Data Analytics and "to follow cutting edge technology trends".

-On March 27, 2017 Software AG announced the acquisition of Cumulocity GmbH, based in Düsseldorf, Germany.

-On June 12, 2018 Software AG acquired the Belgian self-service analytics company, TrendMiner NV.
-TrendMiner specializes in visual data analytics for the manufacturing and process industry.
+On March 27, 2017, SAG announced the acquisition of Cumulocity GmbH, based in Düsseldorf, Germany.
+On June 12, 2018, Software AG acquired the Belgian self-service analytics company, TrendMiner NV., a specialist in virtual data analysis for the manufacturing and process industry.

+In April 2023, private equity firm Silver Lake agreed to buy the company for €2.2 billion (US$2.4 billion).
+Silver Lake was outbid by Bain Capital in a non-binding counteroffer through its portfolio company Rocket Software, but Software AG's board and management supported the original offer citing its higher likelihood to go through and since it would remain an independent company.
+In June 2023, Silver Lake secured 63% of Software AG.
+Later that year, Software AG agreed to sell its StreamSets and webMethods platforms to IBM for $2.33 billion.

+During 2024, the company was reorganized from a stock corporation (AG, "Aktiengesellschaft") to a company with limited liability (GmbH, "Gesellschaft mit beschränkter Haftung").
+As a result, it changed its logo and other branding slightly, and now refers to itself as "Software AG, a Software GmbH Brand".

+Following the acquisition by Silver Lake, Software AG sold or divested the majority of its portfolio, including the sale of Alfabet and Cumulocity to an undisclosed buyer or buyers.
+In 2025, Software AG announced their intention to spin off the remaining two products, ARIS, and Adabas & Natural, as two separate businesses.
+The company also announced in January 2025 that Sanjay Brahmawar was stepping down as CEO and four executives had been appointed to lead Software AG's holding company, Software GmbH—Martin Biegel, Martin Clemm, Robin Colman, and Toktam Khatibzadeh.